How to List Your Accomplishments on Your Resume

 Your resume should not read like a set of job descriptions that convey only what your responsibilities were in past jobs.
-Instead, the focus should be on how you added value in your roles and made a difference to your department and organization.
+Instead, the focus should be on how you made a good impression at work and made a difference to your department and organization.

 It’s important to show what you have accomplished in your resume, rather than a list of tasks.
 Your resume should communicate how you have been an asset to the past organizations with whom you have been affiliated.